jekyll/jekyll/docs/_docs/pagination.md

 {: .note .info}
 **Pagination does not support tags or categories**{:.title}<br>
-Pagination pages through every post in the <code>posts</code>
-variable unless a post has <code>hidden: true</code> in its front matter.
+Pagination pages through every post in the `posts` variable unless a post has `hidden: true` in its front matter.
 It does not currently allow paging over groups of posts linked by a common tag or category.
 It cannot include any collection of documents because it is restricted to posts.